tess-jl/aws-developer-course/notes/15_AWS_Serverless_API_Gateway_Cognito.md

 --> general members in the public who we want to give access to API Gateway

-**Cognito Identity Pools aka Federated Identity** --> for giving access to the resources direcly (endpoints)
+**Cognito Identity Pools aka Federated Identity** --> for giving access to the resources direcly (endpoints) General idea: idea = trade in a login for an identity provider and eventually get temp AWS creds How?
-* can integrate with CUP
+* by logging into **federated identity provider (Google, FB, etc. or even CUP)** or can choose to remain anonymous
+* get creds back from a federated identity pool, cred include a pre-defined IAM policy stating permissions (get temp AWS cred back from CIP)

-* get temp AWS cred back from CIP --> e.g. temp access to write to bucket
+e.g. temp access to write to S3 bucket

--deprecated and replaced by AppSync
+**Congito Sync** = to store preferences, config, state of app
+* cross-device syncronization
+* offline capability (will synchronize when back online)
+* for it to work need **Federated Identity Pools** in Cognito, NOT CUP
+* data stored in data sets up to 1MB
+* up to 20 data sets to synchronize
+* **deprecated --> should use AppSync now**